The Unmissable Sales Page Review · $495 AUD · 5 business days

 The 3-second test

-Can a stranger land on your page and know what you do, who it's for, and why they should care — in three seconds?
+Can a stranger land and know what you do, who it's for, and why they should care — in three seconds?
 Not eventually.
 Now.

 Paradox of choice

-Too many offers, options, and bonuses = paralysis instead of purchases.
-I check whether this is quietly working against you.
+Too many offers, options and bonuses = paralysis instead of purchases.
+I check whether this is working against you.

 Page flow and UX